hyuuuukjin/OSS_TermProject/README.md

 ***

 ## **Result:**
 After typing ```python main.py```, you can run the detection.
 It will automatically open the webcam.
-After 5 seconds, it will determine whether a person is attending class or not through the presence or absence of face recognition on the webcam.
+Every 5 seconds, it will determine whether a person is attending class or not through the presence or absence of face recognition on the webcam.
 It is set to receive information every 2 frames.
 (So it may seem like lagging, but it's NOT)

 #### See the output results below: